-Last week Center for Girls partnered with the Starfish Foundation in Chiang Rai to provide vocational skills training to group a women we reached through our Women for Change pilot project.
-Women for Change aims to empower women to work towards eradicating gender-based violence in Chiang Khong.
+Last week Center for Girls partnered with the Starfish Foundation in Chiang Rai to provide vocational skills training to a group of Lahu women from Songpinong Village we reached through our Women for Change pilot project.
+Women for Change aims to empower women to work towards eradicating gender-based violence in Chiang Khong – by empowering others.
 Surveys identified financial abuse as the most common form of control exercised over women.
-Together with twenty women from the pilot project, it was decided to hold a two-day training on how to make Lahu bags using their traditional techniques from their own community.

-Each women was given enough materials to make two more bags and Center for Girls will have a follow up visit in March to see their progress.
-The women will be able to sell their creations in their communities and eventually, as they build their confidence and skills, they will broaden their customer base using the Starfish Foundation and Center for Girls‘ connections.
-Our goal to give them the tools they need to create an online shop.
-This source of income will help them to support children, be more financially independent, and have more bargaining power within their families.
+Each woman was given materials to make two more bags and Center for Girls will have a follow-up visit in March to see the progress of the project.
+The women will sell their creations in their communities and eventually, as they increase confidence and improve skills, they will broaden their customer base using the Starfish Foundation and Center for Girls‘ connections.
+The project’s goal is to give the participants the tools they need to create an online shop.
+This source of income will support these women to be more financially independent and have more bargaining power within their families.

 Want to stay up-to-date?
 Follow us on Facebook, Instagram and Twitter

 Interested in volunteering with CFG?
 Let us know

 Not able to come to join us in Thailand yet?
 Consider donating

 Not able to donate today?
 Look for opportunities in your community to work against gender-based violence and human trafficking, as these are universal issues